 For More Information

 You will find detailed instructions for enrollment on the enclosed Recommended Steps document.
-Also, you will need to reference the enrollment code at the top of this letter when calling or enrolling online, so please do not discard this letter.
+Also, you will need to reference the enrollment code at the top of this letter when enrolling, so please do not discard this letter.